lane-s/HW5/README.txt

 Hold down the right mouse button and move the mouse to pan

+Z - toggles wireframe view

-Brush Controls:
+## Brush Controls:

 The translucent sphere that you see can be used to edit the terrain

-The brush shape can be toggled between a sphere and a box by pressing T.
+T - toggle brush shape between sphere and box

-For brush movement, Numpad 4 and Numpad 6 move the brush on the x axis.
-Numpad 8 and 2 move the brush on the z axis.
-Numpad 9 and 3 move it on the y axis.
+G - Move brush in -X direction

+H - Move brush in +X direction

+Y - Move brush in +Y direction

+B - Move brush in -Y direction

-In sphere mode:
+#In sphere mode:
++ to increase sphere radius
-Numpad + and Numpad - increase and decrease the radius of the sphere
+- to decrease sphere radius

-In box mode:
+#In box mode:
-Numpad + and - control the y dimension of the box.
-I,M controls the z dimension, J,L controls the x dimension

-Press numpad enter to perform an operation on the terrain with the brush.
++ scale box in +Y direction
+- scale box in -Y direction
+I - scale box in +Z direction
+M - scale box in -Z direction
+J - scale box in -X direction
+K - scale box in +X direction

+#Enter - performs selected operation

 By default, the operation is delete (i.e. cut the brush shape out of the terrain)

 The number keys change the operation type

-1- delete
+1 - delete
-2- create dirt
+2 - create dirt
-3- create rock
+3 - create rock
-4. create grass
+4 - create grass

 -----------------------------------------------------------------------------------

-Sources:
+#Sources:

 perlin.js - https://github.com/josephg/noisejs